 They haven't thought about whatsoever what the average client costs them on an hourly basis.

-2) Failure to Adjust Base Cost of Labor for Actual Utilization Levels
+2) Failure to Adjust the Base Cost of Labor for Actual Utilization Levels

-Second, they haven't taken the time to adjust that hourly cost of labor for an actual utilization rate.
+Second, they haven't taken the time to adjust the hourly cost of labor for an actual utilization rate.

 In other words, it's how many hours an average employee can expect to bill in a given week.

 And it's typically for most professional services firms, in the 50%, 60%, maybe as much as 75% range at the extreme upper end of the range.